Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Whole-Body Motion Planning

 \subsection{Stable Planning\textemdash{}Truck and Trailer MPC}

 Before presenting our model, we first introduce a simple yet effective model.
-In fact, many transportation tasks share similar task requirements as in Section \ref{requirement}.
-The Truck and Trailer (TT) system naturally meets these requirements by controlling the truck’s steering angle to enhance overall maneuverability, while the hitch pulls the connected trailer back to a stable Centered Pose.
+We observe that the Truck–Trailer (TT) system naturally satisfies these requirements: the hitch introduces an additional DoF between the truck and the trailer, enabling a smaller turning radius.
+Moreover, once the turn is completed, the hitch automatically pulls the trailer back to a stable centered pose.
 Inspired by the TT model, we model the cart and mobile base as a virtual truck and trailer, with the manipulator acting as the hitch.
-This constructed model inherently aligns with the motion representation in local coordinates, and one can obtain that:
+This formulation inherently aligns with the motion local coordinates representation in Section \ref{sec:local_coordinate}.
+In TT model, the state and control inputs becomes $\boldsymbol{x}=[x_c, y_c, \theta_0, \theta_1]^{\top}, \boldsymbol{u}=[v_0,\alpha]^{\top}$, in which $\alpha$ is the truck's steering angle and $\theta_2 \equiv 0$.
+We can derive that:

-where $L_1$ is the half of the virtual truck length, $L_2$ is the virtual trailer length and $\alpha$ is the virtual truck steering angle as shown in Fig. \ref{LnF} (a), and
+where $L_1$ is the half of the virtual truck length and $L_2$ is the virtual trailer length as shown in Fig. \ref{LnF} (a), and